mattieha/select-list-card/README.md

 * Select with too many options to show in dropdown
 * Options with long titles
 * Have all options directly shown
-* You dont't want the extra click to open the dropdown menu
+* You don't want the extra click to open the dropdown menu

 ![List animation][card-scroll-gif]